Thousands join pro-Palestinian rallies around the globe as Oct. 7 anniversary nears

 ROME (AP) — Police used tear gas and water cannons to disperse violent demonstrators in Rome as tens of thousands of pro-Palestinian protesters took to the streets in major European cities and around the globe Saturday to call for a cease-fire as the first anniversary of the Hamas attacks on Israel approached.

-Massive rallies were planned in several European cities, with the largest gatherings expected from Saturday to Monday.
-Events will peak Monday, the date of the anniversary.
+Huge rallies were held in several European cities, with gatherings expected to continue over the weekend and peak on Monday, the date of the anniversary.

 In Rome, several thousands demonstrated peacefully Saturday afternoon until a smaller group tried to push the rally toward the center of the city, in spite of a ban by local authorities who refused to authorize protests, citing security concerns.

-Some protesters, dressed in black and with their faces covered, threw bottles and paper bombs at the police, who responded with tear gas and water cannons, eventually dispersing the crowd.
+Some protesters, dressed in black and with their faces covered threw stones, bottles and paper bombs at the police, who responded with tear gas and water cannons, eventually dispersing the crowd.
+At least 30 law enforcement officers and three demonstrators were injured in the clashes, local media reported.

 The rally in Rome had been calm earlier, with people chanting “Free Palestine, Free Lebanon,” waving Palestinian flags and holding banners calling for an immediate stop to the conflict.

-In London, thousands gathered in Russell Square amid a significant police presence.
-Some of the march’s organizers had said they planned to target companies and institutions they claimed were “complicit in Israel’s crimes,” including Barclays Bank and the British Museum.
+In London, thousands marched through the capital to Downing Street amid a heavy police presence.
 The atmosphere was tense as pro-Palestinian protesters and counterdemonstrators, some holding Israeli flags, passed one another.
 Scuffles broke out as police officers pushed back activists trying to get past a cordon.
-Fifteen people were arrested on suspicion of public order offenses and assault, London's Metropolitan Police said.
+At least 17 people were arrested on suspicion of public order offenses, supporting a proscribed organization and assault, London's Metropolitan Police said.

 In the northern German city of Hamburg, about 950 people staged a peaceful demonstration with many waving Palestinian and Lebanese flags or chanting “Stop the Genocide,” the DPA news agency reported, citing a count by police.
 Two smaller pro-Israeli counterdemonstrations took place without incident, it said.